Signed in as:

 My yogic journey began over 12 years ago and has been the impetus for incredible growth, expansion and deep learning ever since.
 I have experimented with practicing a wide variety of styles and found the most beautiful and inspiring elements of each that have brought me to the place I am today.

-Through yoga I have discovered a sense of pe
+Through yoga I have discovered a sense of p

 My yogic journey began over 12 years ago and has been the impetus for incredible growth, expansion and deep learning ever since.
 I have experimented with practicing a wide variety of styles and found the most beautiful and inspiring elements of each that have brought me to the place I am today.